rdok/7daystodie_mod_immersive_loading_screens/documentation/about.md

 - Changed & translated 'Building environment...' button to "You're awake"
 - Changed the initial loading screen various in game loading messages to a more immersive one: In a world gone silent only the strong endure.

+## Backlog
+- Instead of hiding the loading messages of second loading screen, replace them with additional immersive messages.
+Similar to what was done with the first loading screen.

 ## Development
 - Use Google Sheet to edit the Localization.txt